treimers/eZ80/minos/README.md

 # minOS
-minOS is a small real time operating system for the Z80 processor with following features
+minOS stands for **mini OS** and is a small real time operating system for the Z80 processor with following features
 - small kernel written in assembler
 - pre-emptive task switching
 - simply adoptable to hardware timer